chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {% include 'components/about/vhs.njk' %}

 I am also a music enthusiast!
 I listen to a lot of things, however rock- and electronica-oriented styles take up most of my playlists.
-I have a project called [Chronoise](https://chronoise.com) for my mediocre musical musings that I haven't actively worked on in years but it sounds neat to say you write music.
-I need to get back into that because *synthesisers are incredibly fun*.
-Plus, my guitar skills are lacking, computers help me feel competent!
+I have a project called [Chronoise](https://chronoise.com) for my mediocre musical musings that I haven't actively worked on in years, but hey, it sounds neat to say you write music.
+I find playing around with *synthesisers incredibly fun*, and strumming a few chords on the guitar, despite not being excellent at it, is relaxing.

 ## About me, not my marketable skills